symopsio/lambda-templates/tf-aws-go-approvals/README.md

 ## Testing

-Refer to the shared [test events](../test) that you can use to verify that the lambda is functioning.
+Refer to the shared [payload](../payload.json) that you can use to verify that the lambda is functioning.
 You can configure these test events in the AWS console and then verify that things are working as expected.

 ## Integrating with CICD